IPRP/Peer-Review-Platform-Backend/README.md

 The first two properties allow one to clear the database on start-up and/or insert some mock data.

+> Note: A user `admin` with password `admin` is always created when not already exists

 The review time properties specify the duration for reviews.
 The aggregated time is then used by the system.

 The last property asks for a connection string to your MySQL database.

-The database must be created manually before starting the Backend.
+> Note: The database must be created manually before starting the Backend.

 ### 🗺️ API